What is Coachella? We won't tell anyone you asked

 How much does it cost to attend?

 It’s a little ironic that Coachella began with a feud over ticket prices, considering how expensive it is to attend the festival today.
-Tickets start at $429 this year for a three-day pass.
-Of course, this includes three full days of music, but it’s still steep.
+In 2019, tickets start at $429 for a three-day pass.
+Of course, this included three full days of music, but it’s still steep.

 Once you’re there, you need a place to stay, as the festival is located in the desert.
 Passes for car camping are a little over $100, which is your best option.